-FLAB SPORTIVE - The Big Fat Bike Ride - POSTPONED 'Til SEPTEMBER 2020
+FLAB SPORTIVE - The Big Fat Bike Ride - 7th May 2022

-POSTPONED UNTIL SEPTEMBER 2020 - We are currently working with our logistics partner and route venues to find a new date in September and will confirm details as soon as they are available.
-STILL the 'Friendliest Sportive Around' Our 2020 event is back with a vengeance plus some improvements and additions to ensure that you get the best experience you've ever had and that the Fat Lad cycling Sportive continues to be one of the best in the Sportive calendar.
+STILL the 'Friendliest Sportive Around'.
+Back with a vengeance plus some improvements and additions to ensure that you get the best experience you've ever had and that the Fat Lad cycling Sportive continues to be one of the best in the Sportive calendar.
 Get a great taste of Yorkshire cycling and Yorkshire hospitality at it's best!

 Rated 2/5 for difficulty as some might not be used to Yorkshire hills, this beautiful undulating route weaves up the Wharfe Valley for a gentle half days ride.